-- If you were a part-year resident of South Carolina during the tax year, provide your dates of residency at the top of the Schedule NR. - Check the Schedule NR box on the front of the SC1040. - Attach the Schedule NR and a copy of your federal return to your SC1040. - Do not submit your Schedule NR separately.
-We can't process your return if your Schedule NR is submitted separately. - .
-Keep a complete copy of your return, including attachments.
+- If you or your spouse, if married filing jointly, were a part-year resident of South Carolina during the tax year, provide your dates of residency at the top of the Schedule NR. - Check the Schedule NR box on the front of the SC1040. - Attach the Schedule NR and a copy of your federal return to your SC1040. - Do not submit your Schedule NR separately.
+We can't process your return if your Schedule NR is submitted separately. - Keep a complete copy of your return, including attachments.
 Do not mail your only copy of any tax document. - We cannot process your return if it is filed without an SSN or ITIN.